maitek/maitek.github.io/_posts/2017-05-12-cave-generation-with-style.markdown

 We define a new method **stylize_image** which takes our generated cave image and style index (0-31) as input and returns the stylized image.
 The method also needs the saved checkpoint file of the trained neural network model.
 We will just use the [*"Varied"*](https://github.com/tensorflow/magenta/tree/master/magenta/models/image_stylization#stylizing-an-image) model checkpoint from Google Magenta team, which can transform into 32 different styles.

 Magenta uses Googles deep learning framework Tensorflow in order to define the neural network to transform the image into a style.
 The image has first to be converted to a 4D floating point tensor.
-We then instantiate the Magenta neural network model as tensor flow graph, load the checkpoint model.
-The style transform is the performed using the **eval()** method which returns the stylized image.
+We then instantiate the Magenta neural network model as tensor flow graph and load the checkpoint model.
+The style transform is then performed using the **eval()** method which returns the stylized image.

 ``` python